Guillemsc/ImplementationSelector/README.md

 &nbsp;

 The classes that inherit from the base one need to be marked as serializable with the System.Serializable attribute.
+They also need to have the default constructor, or a public parameterless one.
 ```csharp
 [System.Serializable]
 public class AppleFood : IFood